Transmission balise-locomotive: Overseas usage

 The TBL system has been in use by local trains on Hong Kong's East Rail line, a trunk line of the MTR network, since the late 1990s.
 It was intended as a replacement for the line's original Automatic Warning System (AWS), a British train protection system, so as to allow for increased traffic and capacity on the East Rail line.
 With the introduction of an Automatic train operation (ATO) system supplied by Alstom in 2002 the said TBL system now functions as the safety-critical part of the said ATO system, and also serves as a fallback in case the ATO system fails or is not available.
 Intercity trains, which use the East Rail line within Hong Kong territory but do not stop, continue to operate with AWS.

-TBL on the East Rail line is due to be replaced in 2020 with a communications-based train control (CBTC) system, similar to that on the West Rail line, as part of the Sha Tin to Central Link upgrades.
+TBL on the East Rail line is due to be replaced in 2020 with Trainguard MT, a communications-based train control (CBTC) signaling system, similar to that on the West Rail line, as part of the Sha Tin to Central Link upgrades.
 However, on the day where the CBTC system was supposed to be deployed, it encountered some signalling faults, hence it was changed back to the TBL system.
-In February 2021, MTR announced that the TBL system will be phased out on 6 February 2021 and the CBTC system will be put into service with the MTR R-Trains.
+In February 2021, MTR announced that the TBL system will be phased out on 6 February 2021, and the CBTC system will be put into service with the MTR R-Trains.

 The ATP system installed on the Great Western Main Line in the United Kingdom is based on TBL.